dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 :::moniker range=">= aspnetcore-6.0"

-The ASP.NET Core templates create a <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> and <xref:Microsoft.AspNetCore.Builder.WebApplication>, which configure and build a .NET Generic Host.
+This article provides information on using the .NET Generic Host in ASP.NET Core.

-For more information on configuring the .NET Generic Host using `WebApplicationBuilder`, see <xref:fundamentals/minimal-apis>.
-This article provides information on using the .NET Generic Host directly in ASP.NET Core.
+The ASP.NET Core templates create a <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> and <xref:Microsoft.AspNetCore.Builder.WebApplication>, which configure, build, and wrap a .NET Generic Host.
+For more information on configuring the .NET Generic Host using `WebApplicationBuilder` and `WebApplication`, see <xref:fundamentals/minimal-apis>.

 For information on using the .NET Generic Host in console apps, see [.NET Generic Host](/dotnet/core/extensions/generic-host).